FREQUENTLY ASKED QUESTIONS

 That’s why a bond referendum is needed now.
 It’s the only funding mechanism available to Minnesota school districts to address major facility needs.
 By investing in our schools through this plan, we can preserve our shared assets, protect learning time, and ensure our students and community have access to safe, secure, and future-ready spaces for decades to come.

-Strong schools draw new families and businesses, expanding the tax base without raising rates for current residents.
-Research shows every $1 spent on schools can raise home values by $20, benefiting all property owners.
+Strong schools also draw new families and businesses, expanding the tax base without raising rates for current residents.
+Research shows that every $1 spent on schools can raise home values by $20, benefiting all property owners.

 • Yes.
 The district works with specialized legal counsel to ensure every aspect of the referendum process complies with state and federal laws.
 Our bond counsel, Kutak Rock LLP, is a nationally recognized law firm with deep expertise in public finance.
 They provide legal guidance on ballot language, bond issuance, and all required legal filings, ensuring our process is accurate, transparent, and legally sound.